 The Audit Committee is provided with detail of any proposed related party transactions in order to consider and approve the terms and conditions of such transactions to avoid breaches of the AIM Rules.

-The Remuneration Committee comprises Bill Dobbie and Katherine Ward Chairperson.
+The Remuneration Committee comprises Bill Dobbie and Andy Parker Chairperson.
 The committee meets at least twice a year and is responsible for determining and reviewing the terms and conditions of service (including remuneration) and termination of executive directors and senior employees and the grant of options under any share option scheme of the Company, implemented from time to time.

 IDE Group Holdings plc values its reputation for ethical behaviour and for financial probity and reliability.
 We shall always act with integrity and professionalism, and we recognise that any involvement in bribery will reflect adversely on that reputation.
 We aim to counter any risk of bribery within our organisation by

 - Training all employees so that they can recognise and avoid the use of bribery by themselves and others;

 - Encouraging our employees to be vigilant and to report any suspicion of bribery, providing them with suitable channels of communication and ensuring sensitive information is treated appropriately by introducing a whistleblowing policy to protect employees;